fabio-marini/MediatR.Extensions.Azure.Storage/docs/BlobExtensions.md

 # Blob Extensions

 ## Behaviors
-This package contains the following behaviors:
+This repository contains the following behaviors:

 - [UploadBlobRequestBehavior][1]: used to upload the MediatR request to the specified blob container
 - [UploadBlobResponseBehavior][2]: used to upload the MediatR response to the specified blob container